emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 Earth, Nature, Spell\
 2 actions\
 You stomp the ground with such force that it creates a minor earthquake.
 Make a Basic Spell attack against the Might Defense DC of each creature and object of your choice within 20m of you to deal 5d12 Bludgeoning damage.
 On a failure, the target is also knocked prone.

 Objects take double damage from this Flourish.

+At 7th level and 15th level, the damage increases by 3d12.

 You can use this Flourish once per day.

 ### Rapid Fire
 Ranged\
-2 action\
+1 action\
 You can quickly fire multiple shots with greater control.
-Make four Ranged Strikes.
+Make two Ranged Strikes.

 You can use this Flourish once per day.

 ### Ray of Enfeeblement
 Debuff, Necromancy, Spell\
 2 actions\
-A ray with the power to sap a foe's strength flashes from your hand.
+A ray with the power to sap a foe's strength flashes from your hand and explodes in a blast of necromantic energy.
 Make a Basic Spell attack against the Might Defense DC of each creature within a 6m burst centered at a point within 24m of you.

 **Critical Success**: The target takes 4d8 damage and takes a -3 penalty to all its DCs for 1 minute.\
 **Success**: The target takes 2d8 Necrotic damage and takes a -2 penalty to all its DCs for 1 minute.
 **Failure**: The target takes 2d8 Necrotic damage.
 **Critical Failure**: The target is unaffected.

+At 7th level and 15th level, the damage increases by 2d8 on a Failure, 4d8 on a Success, and 6d8 on a Critical Success.

 You can use this Flourish once per day.